HishamMubarak/react-native-math/README.md

 | content     |    ""     |     `string`     | Katex text (Make sure to escape \\ using two \\ slashes ) |
 | textSize  |    20     |     `number`     | Font size of the math equation Ex:10                      |
 | textColor | `#000000` |   `hex color`    | Pass 6 character hex color value                          |

+### Known issues

+#### 1. The flex requirement

+Native UI modules requires to have the style of the native view and all it's parents to have a style flex property of 1 or greater.
+The workaround is pretty simple, add flex:1 or any other value to flex property to all the parent views of the math component.